iteachmachines/ACM-ICPC-Preparation/README.md

 # ACM-ICPC Preparation
 ![](https://img.shields.io/badge/NAU-in%20progress-blue.svg) ![](https://img.shields.io/badge/licence-MIT-green.svg) ![](https://img.shields.io/badge/Weeks%20Completed-8%2F20-orange.svg)

-This program has been developed to learn Algorithms for use in Competitive Prorgamming, **but can be used for:**
+This program has been developed to learn Algorithms for use in Competitive Programming, **but can be used for:**
   - Competitive Programming
   - Practicing for Interviews
   - Improving Algorithmic Thinking